berrybn/GradWork/AOOPWorkload.md

 if this element is our target, success! if element is less than our target, do binary search from middle to end

+# Lab 7-8
+Trapped in a labyrinth, and only escape is correct path spellbook potion wand

+Pointer maze - maze consists of a collection of objects of type MazeCell:

+struct MazeCell{
+	Item whatsHere; <- obj to hold whatever item is present, if any MazeCell* north; <- pointer to the north direction variable MazeCell* south;
+	MazeCell* east;
+	MazeCell* west;
+};

+Item is of enumerated type:
+enum class Item{
+	NOTHING, SPELLBOOK, POTION, WAND;
+};

+The MazeCell you begin at would have its north, south, east, and west pointers pointing at MazeCell objects located one step in each of the directions from your start.

+MazeCell containing SPELLBOOK would have its north, east, west pointers set to nullptr bc it is a dead end.
+Similar logic flows througout

+There are many paths to exit, we take a string and use the letters as directions:
+"ESNWWNNEWSSESWWN"
+"SWWNSEENWNNEWSSEES"
+"WNNEWSSESWWNSEENES"

+We need to write a function that given a cell in a maze and a string path, checks whether that path is legal and picks up all three items.

+`bool isPathToFreedom(MazeCell* startLocation, const std::string& path)`
+- break the string into directions
+- recursive function calls because we will need to validate each step

+Function takes as input, start location in the maze, and a string of NSEW, then returns whether that path lets you escape from the maze.
+It will work if the path is 1. legal, and 2. the path picks up SPELLBOOK, WAND, and POTION along the way

+assume start location is not nullptr
+1. E - first move.
+If E is valid, move on to next step, else display error messsage
+2. S
+3. N
+4. W
+5. W
+6. NNEWSSESWWN